life-itself/tao/governance/v1/README.md

 _2. Art/Earth/Tech NETWORK_

 _The not-for-profit arm.
 A community of people.
 It would be great if this was a more democratic organisation so that members feel equal to one another.
 A member-led organisation would have a greater sense of ownership and fairness, and encourage more commitment and input from members.
-One way to do this would be for each family to elect their own facilitators (1 or 2 people), and that the board of the Life Itself Network to be made up of the family facilitators.
-The Life Itself Network would then be responsible for organising Gatherings, Springs, Family groups and peer-to-peer support on a not-for-profit basis._
+One way to do this would be for each family to elect their own facilitators (1 or 2 people), and that the board of the AET Network to be made up of the family facilitators.
+The AET Network would then be responsible for organising Gatherings, Springs, Family groups and peer-to-peer support on a not-for-profit basis._

-_Basically, I think what Life Itself is doing is totally wonderful, but that the current structure conflates two quite distinct functions.
+_Basically, I think what AET is doing is totally wonderful, but that the current structure conflates two quite distinct functions.
 I think that separating off the network as a more democratic service space where things are freely and generously given will attract lots more energy into the organisation, make it more sustainable and give it opportunities for great growth and to attract different types of funding.
 It will also mean that business arm can be a more simplified, streamlined organisation that can be justifiably exclusive._

 _If the two types of organisations are mixed together, there's a risk of the lower levels of membership feeling disaffected and unmotivated.
 They could put in lots of voluntary work into an organisation that essentially the Level 3 founding members forever have control and ownership of._